-No candy toddler stocking stuffers for the kids on your nice list are easy to find!
+No candy toddler stocking stuffers for those on your nice list are easy to find!
 We’ve made a list of the best toddler stocking stuffers.
 All options age-appropriate, not totally full of junk, and will be used for more than just one day.

 This post was originally posted on November 17, 2016 and has since been updated.